Andrettin/Wyrmsun/readme.txt

 * Miscellaneous
 - Buttons for units and upgrades whose prerequisites haven't been met now show up (albeit disabled), and display the requirements when hovered over.

+* Units
+- Up to 200 units can now be selected at the same time.

 -----------------------------------------------------------------------
 - 2.6.0
 -----------------------------------------------------------------------